ActiveState/wiki-test/user-guide/01-basics.md

 }
 ```

 Ack!
 What happened!
-Note every addition to the graft is kept for all time.
+Note every addition to the graph is kept for all time.
 We added `activestate/B` some time after 1234.
-In order to maintain reproducability, certain queries like `archive()` requires a `attime:Timestmap` to determine which changes it will consider when making the build.
-Because we specified a timestamp prior to the addition of `activestate/B` the system is telling us it does not exst.
+In order to maintain reproducability, certain queries like `archive()` require a `attime:Timestmap` to determine which changes it will consider when making the build.
+Because we specified a timestamp prior to the addition of `activestate/B` the system is telling us it does not exist.
 Let's try again with an updated timestamp.

 ## Request